Resources

 I'm not a clinician.
 Do I need to understand clinical governance?

 Yes, understanding clinical governance is important for everyone in aged care, not just clinicians.
-AICG’s mantra, “I am responsible,” emphasizes that every person, regardless of their role, contributes to the quality and safety of care.
+AICG’s mantra, “I take responsibility,” emphasises that every person, regardless of their role, contributes to the quality and safety of care.
 Whether you’re a manager, support staff, or work in an administrative capacity, your actions play a part in creating a safe, effective, and supportive environment for residents.
-Clinical governance is about fostering a culture where everyone takes ownership of their role in ensuring residents’ well-being, recognizing that quality care is a shared responsibility.
+Clinical governance is about fostering a culture where everyone takes ownership of their role in ensuring residents’ well-being, recognising that quality care is a shared responsibility.

 What are the risks of not having strong clinical governance practices in aged care?